baitnickel/bait-4/data/fakesheets/all-the-time.md

 ^timely ^hoping ^hopes a^rising

-in every wave we meet the crest and trough alike this moment shapes the colors in the very light
+in every wave we meet the crest and trough alike this moment shapes the colors in its very light

 (repeat 1 or 2?)